ABasharEter/JudgeSharp/JudgeSharp/ReadMe.txt

 ## Version and Updates

 ### Version 1.1.0.0
--Downgrade to .net 4.0 for backward compatibility.
+*- Downgrade to .net 4.0 for backward compatibility.
--Adding Add Batch Test Cases Files feature.
+*- Adding Add Batch Test Cases Files feature.
--Adding Lock feature for to problem set when it has at least one locked problem.
+*- Adding Lock feature for to problem set when it has at least one locked problem.
--Allowing the application to launch without the g++ compiler if the g++ compiler failed to initialize.
+*- Allowing the application to launch without the g++ compiler if the g++ compiler failed to initialize.
--Allowing the application to automatically detect the g++ compiler if it is in the working directory inside the MinGW64/bin folder.
+*- Allowing the application to automatically detect the g++ compiler if it is in the working directory inside the MinGW64/bin folder.
--Recalibration the time and memory constants of the dummy program which is used to calculate the relative resource usage.
+*- Recalibration the time and memory constants of the dummy program which is used to calculate the relative resource usage.
--Allowing any type of files to be opened as a test case file.
+*- Allowing any type of files to be opened as a test case file.
--Fixing bug when testing a file multiple times on low performance machine.
+*- Fixing bug when testing a file multiple times on low performance machine.
--Fixing bug when opening a problem set two times.
+*- Fixing bug when opening a problem set two times.
--Adding and improving icons and images.
+*- Adding and improving icons and images.

 ### Version 1.0.0.0